mikecat/train_conv_connector/README.md

 While TRAIN CREW can be controlled via the keyboard output function of DenConv, using this software has these merits:

-* We can controll trains without worrying about slippings of controll.
+* We can control trains without worrying about slipping of control.
 * Detailed conversions for each car models in TRAIN CREW are available.
 * Status of trains can be displayed on supported controllers while controlling trains.